opendistro/for-elasticsearch/_posts/2020-06-02-Open-Distro-for-Elasticsearch-1.8.0-is-released-supports-Cosine-Similarity-in-k-NN.md

 Viraj Phanse is a Senior Product Manager at Amazon Web Services for Search Services.
 You can find him on GitHub or Twitter @vrphanse.

-Pavani Baddepudi is a senior product manager working on search services at Amazon Web Services.
+Pavani Baddepudi is a Senior Product Manager working in Search Services at Amazon Web Services.

 Alolita Sharma is a Principal Technologist at AWS focused on all things open source including Open Distro for Elasticsearch.
 You can find her on GitHub or Twitter @alolita.